charlesll/Spectra.jl/README.md

 # News

-Version 0.1.7 is released and contain the following new features:
+Version 0.1.8 will be released soon and contains the following new features:

-- The possibility to request different type of normalisation after the correction from the temperature and frequency effects.

-- Use of the external calibration mode in RamEau, with added documentation.
+- Improved RamEau function with improved internal calibration and critical corrections for the external calibration protocol;

+- A Ctxremoval function for removing crystal signals from Raman spectra of glasses is added;

+- A mlregressor function adding functionalities of SciKit Learn into Spectra.jl for using machine learning in the treatment of spectra has been added.

 Corrections:

-- RamEau internal calibration prediction mode equation was wrong and is now corrected
+- RamEau external calibration was not converting the water contents from mol/L to wt%.
+This is now corrected.

 # Quick Usage Examples